eslint/rfcs/designs/2023-relative-cache/README.md

 ### Example existing cache file

 Here is an example existing cache file for an extremely small project with two source files.
+It has been formatted for readability.

-You see that the full path of the file is included in the filenames, '/home/USER/git/samplecode'.
+You can see that the full path of the file is included in the filenames, '/home/USER/git/samplecode'.
+There is also an obscure field, the value
+1k0siqs.
+That is the hash-value of a stringified ConfigArray object that contains all the configuration for the entire eslint run.
+It is there so that any rule changes or configuration changes will cause a complete eslint recheck on all files.

 ```
 [